 A pattern I see at almost every remote engineering org that's struggling: leadership responds to "we feel disconnected" by adding more meetings.
 More all-hands.
 More skip-levels.
 More standups.
 More 1:1s.
 More syncs.
 The calendar fills up, the team gets exhausted, the disconnection worsens, and management blames remote work.

 It isn't remote work.
 It's more synchronous communication in the wrong direction.
-The fix for a disconnected remote team is almost always more writing, not more meetings.
+The fix is more writing, not more meetings.

-This is counterintuitive — meetings feel like communication — but it's correct.
-It's the central insight that distinguishes remote-native teams from those doing remote badly.
+Meetings feel like communication, but they're not the solution.
+This insight distinguishes remote-native teams from those failing at remote.
 Let me defend it.

 Why writing scales and meetings don't.

-A meeting includes only its attendees.
+A meeting includes only attendees.
 A document includes everyone who reads it, now or later.
-Meetings have a per-attendee cost (their time).
-Documents have nearly zero marginal cost for additional readers.
-Meetings are real-time; non-attendees miss the content.
-Documents are async; people read them on their schedule.
+Meetings have a per-attendee cost (time).
+Documents have near-zero marginal cost for additional readers.
+Meetings are real-time; miss it, lose it.
+Documents are async; read on your schedule.

-Stack these advantages over a year of operating a remote team and the math is overwhelming.
+Over a year, the math is overwhelming.
 Teams that default to writing build a searchable knowledge base, include people across time zones, and free up calendars.
-Teams that default to meetings burn calendar time, fragment attention, and exclude those who couldn't attend.
+Teams that default to meetings burn time, fragment attention, and exclude absentees.

 Writing is harder than talking.
 The first time you ask an engineer to write a one-pager instead of "hopping on a quick call," they resist.
 The second time, less so.
-By the fifth time, they see how much faster they can move when the doc exists.
-The discipline grows over months, not days.
+By the fifth, they see how much faster they can move with a doc.
+Discipline grows over months, not days.

 The specific communication shape that works.